gemini3d/mat_gemini/docs/usage.md

 ## Simulation prep:  calling GEMINI core model components from MATLAB

 Features requiring Gemini3D runs include "gemini3d.model.setup" and "gmeini3d.run".
-If MacOS issues with CMake or Git not found, try running from Matlab:
+If **macOS** issues with CMake or Git not found, try running from Matlab:

 ```sh
 gemini3d.sys.macos_path()
 ```

+Note that **macOS** Matlab does not source ~/.zshrc, so environment variables set there are not seen by Matlab.

 Optionally, run the self-tests from Matlab in the mat_gemini/ directory: